Big Bone, Kentucky: History

+Big Bone Lick, now the site of Big Bone Lick State Park, is a well-known landmark in the immediate area of Big Bone.
+The salt lick, or lick, as it is more generally known locally, was long known to the original inhabitants of the area.
+The fossil deposits were a well-known feature in the geographical region.
+The area was named after the extraordinarily large bones, including those of mammoths and mastodons, found in the swamps around the salt lick frequented by animals, who need salt in their diets.
+The mineral springs are created by water flowing through the underlying formations of limestone and shale, where the trapped salts are dissolved and carried, in solution, to the surface, creating brine.

+In 1809, a salt furnace featuring two large furnaces with mounted kettles was built to extract salt from the brackish water.
+It was soon discovered that, due to the relatively low salinity of the springs, 500 to 600 gallons of water were required to produce a single bushel of salt.
+By 1812 the venture had failed.

+The Clay House, a resort hotel, opened nearby in 1815, offering visitors an opportunity to bathe in the supposedly medicinal salt mineral springs.
+It quickly became popular among naturalists, who came to find bones for museums or private collections.
+The Clay House closed in 1830, but the salt springs remained a popular spa until 1847.
+A second hotel was built in 1870.

 A post office called Bigbone was established in 1890, and remained in operation until 1941.
-The area was named after the extraordinarily large bones, including mammoths and mastodons, found in the swamps around the salt lick frequented by animals, who need salt in their diets.
-The fossil deposits were a well known feature in the geographical region.

 Geography

-Big Bone Lick, now the site of Big Bone Lick State Park, is a well-known landmark in the immediate area of Big Bone.
-The salt lick, or lick, as it is more generally known locally, was long known to the original inhabitants of the area.
-It was discovered by people of European descent about 1735, the first recorded instance being one Charles Lemoyne de Longueil, a French Captain, in 1739.
-Robert Smith, an Indian trader, was another early subject that understood the importance of the bones and site.
-Other notable visitors were Daniel Boone, William Clark, William Henry Harrison, Christopher Columbus Graham, Mary Draper Ingles, Constantine S. Rafinesque, and many others.

 Big Bone Creek enters the Ohio River at mile 516.8 below Pittsburgh.
 The mouth is at the division of Boone and Gallatin Counties, Kentucky, near the site of Big Bone Island.
 It is navigable for several miles, and flows through Big Bone Lick State Park.

 Big Bone Island

 Big Bone Island was a small, natural island composed of sand and gravel in the Ohio River near the mouth of Big Bone Creek at Big Bone.
 It is just south of the Boone County line in Gallatin County, Kentucky.
 Of note is that the county line "runs down the center of the creek".
 It plays a part in local lore and history of the area and was a popular fishing and camping location.
-The island has disappeared due mostly to the raising of the river caused by the placement of the Markland Dam, but also due to slabs of floating river ice which destroyed much of the vegetation and carried away most of the soil.
+The island has disappeared due mostly to the rise of the river caused by the construction of the Markland Dam, but also due to slabs of floating river ice which destroyed much of the vegetation and carried away most of the soil during the flooding of 1978.